| Non-Rationalised NCERT Books Solution | ||||||

 Number of families with 1 girl = 814.

-The sum of these probabilities is indeed 1.
+Yes, the sum of the probabilities is 1.

 Question 3.
 Refer to Example 5, Section 14.4, Chapter 14.
 Find the probability that a student of the class was born in August.